 You apply for a benefit by submitting a completed and signed application to NEAP.
 You may obtain an application by contacting the NEAP office.
-When you contact NEAP to request an application, provide your full name, Social Security number, date of birth, and current mailing address.
+When you contact NEAP to request an application, provide your full name, the last four digits of your Social Security number, date of birth, and current mailing address.